Learn to better manage stress levels by practising some simple relaxation techniques for stress management..

 ✓ means to do the action specified in the respective steps.
 Words are used in place of '✓' in some parts of the table to make the meaning clearer.

-These exercises are for people without any pre-existing medical contraindications and/or restrictions in physical activities.
+These muscle relaxation exercises are for people without any pre-existing medical contraindications and/or restrictions in physical activities.
 Please consult a doctor or physiotherapist for more advice on the suitability of the exercises for you.